JimberSoftware/docs/devices/servers/servers.md

 <!-- tabs:end -->

 >[!INFO]
 >For any necessary troubleshooting, you can consult the log files.
-Locations of the log files van be found [here](/./advanced/logging/logging.md).
+Locations of the log files can be found [here](/./advanced/logging/logging.md).

 ---